Shubhamkumar90/prescriptionErrorDetection/README.md

 - Hugging Face for TrOCR and deployment via Spaces
 - Google Gemini API for explanation generation
-- Doctor’s Handwritten Prescription Dataset for OCR training
+- Doctor’s Handwritten Prescription BD Dataset for OCR training
 - DrugBank database for drug validation and analysis (access obtained via official request)
 - Open-source community for PyTorch, FastAPI, React, and other tools